International Supervisor for Brčko

 The International Supervisor for Brčko is the representative of the international community in the Brčko District.

 As of 2021 all of the International Supervisors have been from the United States, while their principal deputies have been from European Union countries.
-International Supervisor for Brčko serves the role of Principal Deputy High Representative for Bosnia and Herzegovina.
+Since 2007, the International Supervisor for Brčko serves the role of Principal Deputy High Representative for Bosnia and Herzegovina.

 Suspension of the Office of the International Supervisor

 Following the Peace Implementation Council meeting on 23 May 2012, it was decided to suspend, not terminate, the mandate of Brčko International Supervisor.
 Brčko Arbitral Tribunal, together with the suspended Brčko Supervision, will still continue to exist.